gtxaspec/wz_mini_hacks/README.md

 * ???

 ## How you can help!
-* RTSP Server: Live view in the app doesn't work when set to "HD" or "SD", need to check libcallback sources to see why this happens, if you can help with this, check it out.
 * Vertical Tilt on the PANv2 doesn't work properly.
 Only does this on the modified kernel.
 Need investigation why this happens.

 ## Prerequisites